getappmap/vscode-appland/README.md

 ## Requirements

+Supported programming languages: Node.js, Java (+ Kotlin), Ruby, and Python.

-Supported web applications and API frameworks: Ruby on Rails, Django, Flask, Express, Nest.js, Next.js, and Spring, Kotlin, and Scala
+AppMap works particularly well with web application frameworks such as: Nest.js, Next.js, Spring, Ruby on Rails, Django, and Flask.

-Supported programming languages: Java, Python, Ruby, TypeScript/JavaScript (for Node.js).

-To start making AppMaps, you’ll need to install and configure the AppMap client agent for your project.
-Then, you’ll make AppMaps by running your app - either by [running test cases](https://appmap.io/docs/recording-methods.html#recording-test-cases), or by [recording a short interaction with your app](https://appmap.io/docs/recording-methods.html#remote-recording).
+To start making AppMaps, you’ll need to install and configure the AppMap client agent for your project using the AppMap installer.

+Then, you’ll make AppMaps by running your app—either by [running test cases](https://appmap.io/docs/recording-methods.html#recording-test-cases), or by [recording a short interaction with your app](https://appmap.io/docs/recording-methods.html#remote-recording).